hmrc/hmrc-mongo/README.md

 In the exceptional case that a TTL Index is not required, this can be indicated by overriding `requiresTtlIndex` with `false` in `PlayMongoRepository`.

 ## Changes

+### Version 1.5.0
+- Adds `ScheduledLockService` - A locking implementation that makes working with scheduled tasks less painful and more predictable.

 ### Version 1.4.0
 - Supports Play 2.9.